-Simeone is 48 years old with plenty of time to define his managerial legacy.
-Yet, judging strictly on which managers have come closest to a Champions League victory only to have it snatched away, he tops this list at a canter.
+Simeone still has plenty of time to define his managerial legacy, but, judging strictly on which managers have come closest to a Champions League victory only to have it snatched away, he tops this list at a canter.

 Simeone was twice a hair’s breadth from winning Europe’s top prize (we don’t mean the song contest, although we wouldn’t put that past this fearsome competitor).
 In 2014, Atletico were 1-0 up over Real Madrid until Sergio Ramos equalised three minutes into injury time.
 A knackered Atleti were punished in extra time.

 Los Colchoneros came even closer two years later, losing to Madrid on a penalty shootout.
 Agonising, yet Simeone has proved he’s not just a nearly man.
-He beat Real in the 2013 Copa del Rey Final, then broke the Spanish duopoly with a La Liga victory in 2014.
+He beat Real in the 2013 Copa del Rey Final, then twice broke the Spanish duopoly with a La Liga victory in 2014 and 2021, respectively.
 A pair of Europa League wins (2011 and 2018) underline that he’s a special coach, albeit one still lacking a certain big-eared trophy for now.

 Thank you for reading 5 articles this month* Join now for unlimited access